SecurityLogMiner/log-collection-documentation/PRD.md

 4. **Documentation**
     - User and developer documentation
 5. **Availability and Maintenance**
-    - 24/7 avaiability, except during scheduled maintenance periods
+    - 24/7 availability, except during scheduled maintenance periods

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>